xzuyn/ROCm-Guides/LLaMa-LoRA-Tuner/README.md

 `./run_llama-lora-tuner.sh`

 ## Note:
-- You will get errors and complaints about bitsandbytes and CUDA.
-You can ignore these.

 - If a model complains about not having a padding token, follow this; https://github.com/zetavg/LLaMA-LoRA-Tuner/discussions/29

 - Some good small models to start with are; `openlm-research/open_llama_3b_v2` or `meta-llama/Llama-2-7b-hf`